kpvdr/amqp-build-trigger/README.md

 # Qpid JMS Build Trigger for Jenkins
 This Jenkins plugin adds a build trigger for Jenkins.
-It will trigger builds based on JMS messages received from a broker on a queue named `build-trigger-queue`.
+It will trigger builds based on JMS messages received from a broker on a queue named `qjbt.trigger-queue`.
 Any JMS message containing the following properties will trigger a build:

 * `msg_type` = `QJMS_build_trigger`
 * `jenkins_project_action` = `build`